Sloan's Owl

 return to use the same breeding sites year after year.
 Breeding pairs are vocal

-As difficult to find then as now, Reichwald noted only one major encounter with Sloan’s Owls, when the Corps discovered a breeding colony near their camp in the Stone Hills.
-After the expeditions he frequently went looking for more, but only spotted a handful of others before finishing Native Birds in 1912.
+As difficult to find then as now, Richard Reichwald noted only one major encounter with Sloan’s Owls during the NRC expeditions, when the Corps discovered a breeding colony near their camp in the Stone Hills.
+After the expeditions, Reichwald frequently went looking for more, but only spotted a handful of others before finishing Native Birds in 1912.

 “[As